Madame-Aehm/CAB-Project-1-Spikes/2. Flexbox/notes.md

 **Google Fonts** and **Google Icons** is a free resource provided by Google, where you can use fonts and icons hosted by Google.
 Their [FAQ](https://developers.google.com/fonts/faq) will cover most of what we need to know.

 For this project, we can `<link>` to the font we want to use from the `<head>` of our HTML document.
 Start by choosing a font from [https://fonts.google.com/](https://fonts.google.com/).
-The square icon at the very top right of the page will open a sidebar showing all your currently selected fonts.
-Many fonts will have multiple **weight** and/or **italic** options.
-Choose as many as you think you'll use.
+Click to choose a font to view sample texts, and when you're ready, click **Get font**.

+When we click **<> Get embed code**, you'll be given code samples to `<link>` your chosen fonts as a stylesheet, along with some CSS sample code.
+This has been generated using _all_ the fonts you have chosen, so make sure you're not adding duplicates.
+The icon in the top right corner blue is our "cart", if you want to see which fonts you have selected.
+You can also remove fonts from here to remove them from the link sample.

-Once you're happy with your selection, in the side bar under **Use on the web**, we're going to select the `<link>` radio.
-Copy the whole snippet, and paste it into the `<head>` of your HTML document.
+Once you're happy with your selection, copy the snippet and paste it into the `<head>` of your HTML document.
 This creates a link between your project, and Google's online resource.
 So long as you have an Internet connection, you will be able to use this font!

 In your `styles.css`, you can now use the `font-family` property to apply your font to whichever element you choose.
 Eg: